-During the holiday season, shopping is often on the top of everybody’s to-do list.
-Finding unique, meaningful gifts for the special people in your life can be such a challenge in a world taken over by big-box retailers all selling the same mass-produced products.
-It’s so easy to grab a gift card to a corporate chain or order something online for free two-day shipping and not think twice about the kind of impact that could have on your community.
-We get it, convenience is great—but we want to remind you why you should take an extra five minutes to Look Local First this holiday season.
+During the holiday season, shopping is often on everybody’s to-do list.
+Finding unique, meaningful gifts for the special people in your life can be challenging in a world taken over by big-box retailers selling the same mass-produced products.
+It’s easy to grab a gift card from a corporate chain or order something online for free two-day shipping and not think twice about the impact that could have on your community.
+We get it; convenience is excellent—but we want to remind you why you should take an extra five minutes to Look Local First this holiday season.

 1) Keep more money in your local economy.

 Obviously, right?
-But did you know $68 of every $100 spent at a local business stays in the community (vs only $43 when you shop at a huge national chain, and even less when you order online!)
-That’s one statistic that could have a HUGE impact if everybody paid a little closer attention to it.
-Studies have shown that in an area the size of Portland if consumers shifted just 10% of their spending from national corporate chains to local businesses, it would add $127 million to the local economy.
+But did you know $68 of every $100 spent at a local business stays in the community (vs. only $43 when you shop at a huge national chain, and even less when you order online!)
+That statistic could have a HUGE impact if everybody paid a little closer attention to it.
+Studies have shown that in an area the size of Portland, if consumers shifted just 10% of their spending from national corporate chains to local businesses, it would add $127 million to the local economy.
 That is incredible!

 2) Find meaningful and unique gifts.

-Would you be more excited about a gift card to Applebee’s or to that cool new restaurant in town with the creative menu?
-Would you be more excited about a gift mass ordered online or by getting something special from a local boutique?
+Would you be more excited about a gift card to Applebee’s or a fantastic new restaurant in town with a creative menu?
+Would you be more excited about a gift mass ordered online or getting something special from a local boutique?
 Shopping locally helps you give better gifts and support the neighbors around you, plus your recipient might then become a new customer for that business!

 3) Help create local jobs and encourage growth.

 Small businesses in the U.S. employ over 58 million people.
 Help keep these jobs in YOUR community!
 Not only that, but studies have shown that significantly more of the money you spend at local businesses is reinvested into the community through purchases made at other local businesses.
 Shopping locally is the gift that keeps on giving!